kubernetes-sigs/gateway-api-inference-extension/site-src/performance/benchmark/index.md

 benchmark uses the [Latency Profile Generator](https://github.com/AI-Hypercomputer/inference-benchmark) (LPG) tool to generate load and collect results.

-## Prerequisites
+## Run benchmarks manually

-### Deploy the inference extension and sample model server
+### Prerequisite: have an endpoint ready to server inference traffic

-Follow this user guide https://gateway-api-inference-extension.sigs.k8s.io/guides/ to deploy the sample vLLM application, and the inference extension.
+To serve via a Gateway using the inference extension, follow this [user guide](https://gateway-api-inference-extension.sigs.k8s.io/guides/) to deploy the sample vLLM application, and the inference extension.

-### [Optional] Scale the sample vLLM deployment

 You will more likely to see the benefits of the inference extension when there are a decent number of replicas to make the optimal routing decision.
+So consider scaling the sample application with more replicas:

 ```bash
 kubectl scale --replicas=8 -f https://github.com/kubernetes-sigs/gateway-api-inference-extension/raw/main/config/manifests/vllm/gpu-deployment.yaml
 ```

-### Expose the model server via a k8s service

-As the baseline, let's also expose the vLLM deployment as a k8s service:
+To serve via a Kubernetes LoadBalancer service as a baseline comparison, you can expose the sample application:

 ```bash
 kubectl expose -f https://github.com/kubernetes-sigs/gateway-api-inference-extension/raw/main/config/manifests/vllm/gpu-deployment.yaml --port=8081 --target-port=8000 --type=LoadBalancer
 ```

-## Run benchmark
+### Run benchmark

 The LPG benchmark tool works by sending traffic to the specified target IP and port, and collect results.
 Follow the steps below to run a single benchmark.
 You can deploy multiple LPG instances if you want to run benchmarks in parallel against different targets.